micolrosini/KRED-Recommendation-System/README.md

 ## Extensions:
 Two extensions have been explored and developed for this project:
-- domain adaptation --> movies recommendation
+- Domain Adaptation --> Shifting recommendation domain to movies recommendation
-- data enrichment --> introduction of news articles reading time to better model the user preferences
+- Data Enrichment --> Introduction of news articles reading time to better model the user preferences A detailed description of the experiments and extensions is contained in the *Paper.pdf* report.